MRINALPRAKASHFSD/MINI_PROJECT_PARADIGM_SHIFT/backend/Mahin.md

 ## The Security Fragmentation Risk
 Trying to secure a shared backend is like trying to lock a house with two entirely different types of doors.
 The web needs sophisticated CSRF protection and cookie management, while mobile requires robust OAuth flows and hardware-backed key storage.
 Forcing these two philosophies into a single middleware stack creates a "swiss cheese" security model where an opening created for mobile's convenience might inadvertently become a vulnerability for the web, or vice versa.

-## The Tooling Incompatibility
-The developer experience often suffers because debugging tools rarely work equally well for both platforms.
-A logging strategy that captures the rich headers of a browser might completely miss the unique device metadata sent by a mobile handsuyuyyet.
-This creates an "observability gapuiioo" where the backend team can see that something is wrong but can't tell if the issue is a bug in the mobile code, a browser-specific quirk, or a genuine server-side failure, leading to hours of wasted investigative